Albany (London): In fiction

 (1898), lived at Albany, as did the adventurer Lord John Roxton of Arthur Conan Doyle's novel The Lost World (1912), and Roger Sheringham, the amateur detective in the works of Anthony Berkeley Cox who first appeared in The Layton Court Mystery (1925).
 In G. K. Chesterton's Father Brown Stories, in "The Queer Feet" (1910), the character Mr Audrey "[looks] like a mild, self-indulgent bachelor, with rooms in the Albany -- which he was".

 In the comic short story "Uncle Fred Flits By" (1935) by P. G. Wodehouse, the young gentleman Pongo Twistleton resides in Albany.
 In The Foundling (1948), a novel by Georgette Heyer, Captain Gideon Ware of the Life Guards rents a set of chambers at Albany.
 In the film Kind Hearts and Coronets (1949), Louis Mazzini takes a small set at Albany as he moves up the social ladder.

 In the James Bond novel Moonraker by Ian Fleming (1955), Max Meyer, the bridge partner of Sir Hugo Drax, was said to live in Albany.
 Simon Raven's Alms for Oblivion novels (including 1974's Bring Forth the Body) feature Somerset Lloyd-James, a politician and resident of Albany.

 In Graham Greene's The Human Factor (1978), Dr Percival resides at D.6.
+In The Sorcerer (1978), an occult thriller by Eric Ericson, a pivotal protagonist called Robert is referred to as living at Albany.
 In the Major Harry Maxim novels by Gavin Lyall, George Harbinger, Harry's boss, who first appears in The Secret Servant (1980), has an apartment at Albany where he lives with his spouse, Annette.
-In Susan Howatch's Starbridge series, especially [Mystical Paths], Perry Palmer lives in Albany.
+In Susan Howatch's Starbridge series, Perry Palmer lives in Albany.
 In Julian Fellowes' novel Belgravia (2016), Mr John Bellasis resides in an apartment at Albany.

 Tenants

+Portrait of Thomas Babington Macaulay by Edward Matthew Ward, 1853.
+Macaulay is shown in his study at the Albany.

 The list below is based mainly on the much longer list in the Survey of London.
 Many tenants were in residence for only a short time when they were young.